Skip to Main Content

 When and where should your child get a flu shot?

-• Your child should get a flu shot before the flu starts spreading where you live.
-Fall is the best time to get the yearly shot.
-If possible, get your child the shot by the end of October.
+• Your child should get a flu vaccine before the flu starts spreading where you live.
+Fall is the best time for your child to get their yearly shot.
+Doctors recommend getting the vaccine by the end of October, if possible.
+But it is important to get the flu shot no matter the month.

-• Your child can get a flu shot in many provider offices.
-Your child can also get it in clinics and health centers.
+• Your child can get the flu vaccine in many doctor’s offices.
+They can also get it in pharmacies,* clinics and health centers.
 Vaccines may also be offered at schools.

 How do you know if someone has the flu?